 Click HERE to read more about how gut bacteria can influence your overall health.

 Cardiovascular Testing/Advanced Lipids

-Prevention and chronic disease management are a big factor in Functional Medicine.
+Prevention and chronic disease management are big factors in Functional Medicine.
 For those with a family history of heart disease or for patients who have cardiovascular disease risk factors and/or metabolic risk factors (such as pre-diabetes or diabetes and insulin resistance), advanced Cardiovascular testing is offered.
-This in-depth serum blood test is much more detailed than standard cholesterol testing; in fact, many people whose regular cholesterol tests are within normal range show abnormalities in this advanced lipid testing.
-It gives a much more detailed account of risk factor so that signs of disease can be treated proactively.
+This in-depth serum blood test is much more detailed than standard cholesterol testing; in fact, many people whose regular cholesterol tests are within the normal range show abnormalities in this advanced lipid testing.
+It gives a much more detailed account of risk factors so that signs of disease can be treated proactively.
 Testing includes:

-- Lipoprotein particles – Lipoprotein particle size, number, and Apolipoprotein concentrations reveals levels of good and bad cholesterol particles which provide a far better predictor of risk than traditional lipid profiles alone.
+- Lipoprotein particles – Lipoprotein particle size, number, and Apolipoprotein concentrations reveal levels of good and bad cholesterol particles which provide a far better predictor of risk than traditional lipid profiles alone.

 - Heart Function – Advanced tests detect strain or damage to the heart muscle, which can lead to more appropriate treatment for preventing heart attack.

 - Genetics – Genetic markers predict risk for heart attack and strokes.
 This testing can help guide the most beneficial therapy for your genotype.